Fraasi/Saeae/README.md

 #### Todo before next release
-* [ ] new browserwindow for left click, put weather info there, same style as doubleclick, 'forecast at openweathermap'
+* [ ] new browserwindow for left click, put weather info there, same style as doubleclick, 'data from & forecast at openweathermap'
 * [ ] right click menu only github/fraasi, change city & quit app
-* [ ] input should also take city code, inform about country code if city not found or wrong
+* [ ] input should also take city code, inform about country code if city not found or wrong (notification use?)
 * [ ] better font & some styles & logo (lets see if J comes up with anything)
 * [ ] all error codes to left click
 * [ ] electron-positioner to position both windows to right corner
-* [ ] close windows on blur
+* [ ] close windows on blur?
 * [ ] different icons for diff wins?
-* [ ] update deps
+* [x] update deps
 * [ ] temp background
 * [ ] click firing when double cicking, file an issue
 * [ ] readme: